Differential-henselianity and maximality of asymptotic valued differential fields: Introduction

 First, we adapt the differential newton diagram method of \cite[\S13.5]{adamtt} to the setting of valued differential fields with small derivation and divisible value group in \S\ref{sec:ndiag}, which relies in an essential way on the Equalizer Theorem \cite[Theorem~6.0.1]{adamtt}; this is where divisibility is used.
 The main results are Proposition~\ref{ndiag} and Corollary~\ref{ndiagcor}, which are then connected to pc-sequences in \S\ref{sec:ndiag:ddegcut}.

 From there, we proceed to study asymptotic differential equations in \S\ref{sec:ade}, with the main technical notion being that of an unraveller, adapted from \cite[\S13.8]{adamtt}.
 There are three key steps in this section.
-First, the existence of an unraveller that is a pseudolimit of a pseudocauchy sequence in Lemma~\ref{plimunravellersexist}, via Proposition~\ref{unravellersexist}.
-Second, reducing the degree of an asymptotic differential equation in Lemma~\ref{reducedegunravel}.
-Third, finding a solution of an asymptotic differential equation in a $\d$-henselian field that approximates an element in an extension of that field in \S\ref{sec:ade:dhsolns}.
+First, we establish the existence of an unraveller that is a pseudolimit of a pseudocauchy sequence in Lemma~\ref{plimunravellersexist}, via Proposition~\ref{unravellersexist}.
+Second, we reduce the degree of an asymptotic differential equation in Lemma~\ref{reducedegunravel}.
+Third, we find a solution of an asymptotic differential equation in a $\d$-henselian field that approximates an element in an extension of that field in \S\ref{sec:ade:dhsolns}.

 The penultimate section, \S\ref{sec:redcomplex}, based on \cite[\S14.4]{adamtt}, is quite technical.
 It combines many results from the previous sections and culminates in Proposition~\ref{maintechprop} and its Corollary~\ref{maintechcor}, which is essential to the proof of Proposition~\ref{mainlemmadiv}.
 One of the main steps here is Lemma~\ref{slowdownlem}, which allows us to use Lemma~\ref{reducedegunravel} to reduce the degree of an asymptotic differential equation.